edm00se/olympic-time/ReadMe.md

 A demonstration of JavaScript Date and locale handling.

 - detects your time zone (currently assumes US for "home")
-- computes and displays corresponding time in South Korea
+- computes and displays corresponding time in the host country

 ## Installation